-- the application is not accompanied by a self-addressed stamped envelope or comparable return delivery packaging; or - The application is not accompanied by a cover page or does not include a prominent annotation on the top of the front page of the form stating that it is being submitted for the purpose of lodging. - (m) Waivers of appearances.
-Respondents and representatives must appear at all master calendar hearings unless the Immigration Judge has granted a waiver of appearance for that hearing.
+- the application is not accompanied by a self-addressed stamped envelope or comparable return delivery packaging; or - The application is not accompanied by a cover page or does not include a prominent annotation on the top of the front page

+(m) Waivers of appearances. - Respondents and representatives must appear at all master calendar hearings unless the Immigration Judge has granted a waiver of appearance for that hearing.
 Waivers of appearances for master calendar hearings are described in subsections (i) and (ii), below.
 Respondents and representatives requesting waivers of appearances should note the limitations on waivers of appearances described in subsection (iii), below.